 Background checks provide more types of information than a credit report and are often the source of FCRA violations.

 For example, an employer may run a background check on you to find out your credit score, criminal background, and information about where you’ve lived to determine if they want to hire you.

 Reporting agencies have obligations to ensure this information is accurate, and provide you with information regarding your report so you can correct inaccuracies.

 When your credit report has inaccuracies, it can impact your ability to pass a credit or background check for a job, apartment application, or loan.

 Additionally, you must be informed if your credit report has been used against you in an adverse action.
 That means, if someone denied your application based on your credit, they must tell you and give you the name and contact information of the credit reporting agency that provided the information.

 Credit reporting agencies can only release your credit reports to those with “valid need,” such as:

+For your report to be provided to an employer or potential employer, you must provide written consent.
 If your reports were provided to your employer or potential employer without your consent, contact a local FCRA litigation attorney immediately.

 If there are accounts on your report that are the result of identity theft or unauthorized use, or if your account history is not accurately reflected, you may need to first dispute the inaccurate information in order to get the FCRA’s full protections.